tsaglam/JavaCodeEcorification/README.md

 # JavaCodeEcorification
 This is a proof of concept for the automatic integration of Ecore functionality into Java code.
+The resulting code can be used exactly as before, but it also uses the modeling infrastructure and implements all interfaces for Ecore-based tooling.
-The Java code will be interlaced with the generated model code of an Ecore metamodel that was extracted from the original Java code with the help of the [EcoreMetamodelExtraction project](https://github.com/tsaglam/EcoreMetamodelExtraction).
+To achieve this, the original Java code will be interlaced with the generated model code of an Ecore metamodel that was extracted from the original Java code with the help of the [EcoreMetamodelExtraction project](https://github.com/tsaglam/EcoreMetamodelExtraction).

 ## How to install:
 1. Clone or download the project